vyos/vyos-documentation/docs/qos.rst

 dropping of packets acts as a signal for the sender to decrease its transmission rate.

-In contrast to simple RED, VyOS' Random-Detect uses a Weighted Random Early Detect policy that prvides different virtual queues based on the IP Precedence value so that some virtual queues can drop more packets than others.
+In contrast to simple RED, VyOS' Random-Detect uses a Generalized Random Early Detect policy that provides different virtual queues based on the IP Precedence value so that some virtual queues can drop more packets than others.